 Raw Water Storage Reservoirs

-Feel free to take a look at the timelapse video on the right side of the page.
+Feel free to take a look at the timelapse video featured on this page.
 This shows the construction process from the ground preparations to the finished tanks.

 Raw Water Main

-The 5.3km-long water pipe that supplies raw water had come to the end of its life.
-It’s now been replaced with a new pipe that’s 630mm wide.
+Steady progress is being made to construct and connect the new intake pipleline to the two new water tanks.
+The previous 5.3km-long water pipe that supplies raw water had come to the end of its life and has been replaced with a wider pipe.

 Raw Water Storage Reservoirs

-Feel free to take a look at the timelapse video on the right side of the page.
+Feel free to take a look at the timelapse video featured on this page.
 This shows the construction process from the ground preparations to the finished tanks.

 Raw Water Main

-The 5.3km-long water pipe that supplies raw water had come to the end of its life.
-It’s now been replaced with a new pipe that’s 630mm wide.
+Steady progress is being made to construct and connect the new intake pipleline to the two new water tanks.
+The previous 5.3km-long water pipe that supplies raw water had come to the end of its life and has been replaced with a wider pipe.

 Renewal of raw water main from the Pekapeka intake to Kerepēhi water treatment plant